GenericMappingTools/sphinx_gmt/README.rst

 This package provides a `Sphinx <http://www.sphinx-doc.org/>`__ extension for including `GMT <http://gmt.soest.hawaii.edu/>`__ code and figures in your documentation.
-The extension defines the ``gmt-plot`` directive that will execute the given code and insert the generated figure into the document (like the `matplotlib <https://matplotlib.org/>`__ ``plot`` directive).
+The extension defines the ``gmtplot`` directive that will execute the given code and insert the generated figure into the document (like the `matplotlib <https://matplotlib.org/>`__ ``plot`` directive).